manish198903/udacity/blockchain-nano/README.md

-# Project #3.
-Private Blockchain with API
+# Project #4.
+Private Blockchain with API and Notary

-This is Project 3, Private Blockchain, in this project I created an API to provide over the network access to my private block chain.
+This is Project 4, Private Blockchain, in this project I created an API to provide over the network access to my private block chain.
+The API also contains methods for digitally notarizing content.

 ## Setup project for Review.